Class In A Rocks Glass.

 Gin and Tonic: Maybe Not As Simple As You Think.

 By Blake on Thursday, April 5, 2012 at 12:00 PM

 Everybody has what they consider to be "their" drink -- and that doesn't include beer, which really is a category unto itself.
 Furthermore, every region has its own answer as to what is the most commonly ordered well drink in the land.

 Basically, a gin and tonic is like a vodka soda with character.
-And that character can vary vastly from bar to bar as the quality of levels of both tonic water and gin go up and down -- from pleasantly decent one like the one offered at Sundown at Granada to the downright bizarre, "Is there cigarette juice in this?" vibe in the one you'll get at j.
-Pepe's.
+And that character can vary vastly from bar to bar as the quality of levels of both tonic water and gin go up and down -- from pleasantly decent one like the one offered at Sundown at Granada to the downright bizarre, "Is there cigarette juice in this?" vibe in the one you'll get at most drink-to-get-drunk spots.

 But quinine, it should be noted, has a pretty interesting back story.